Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

       grep bind show payloads

-and see what happens:
+- Lets use this payload see what happens:

-      set PAYLOAD payload/windows/x64/shell/bind_tcp
+      set PAYLOAD payload/windows/meterpreter/bind_tcp

 After running the script we can see that we've got a Meterpreter session!
 Lets drop into a cmd.exe shell: